-Jim has handled cases in state court, federal court and bankruptcy court, as well as appellate cases before the Fourth Circuit, the North Carolina Court of Appeals and North Carolina Supreme Court, and obtained for his clients:
+Jim is a board certified specialist in business bankruptcy law and an experienced litigator.
+He has handled cases in state court, federal court and bankruptcy court, as well as appellate cases before the Fourth Circuit, the North Carolina Court of Appeals and North Carolina Supreme Court, and his cases have included:

 - A high 6 figure settlement with a national bank for its violation of the automatic stay with its improper attempts to bring a foreclosure action;